 Steven Hooper, Collecting as iconoclasm.
 The London Missionary Society in Oceania

 During the first half of the 19th century, a great many important artefacts were collected in Polynesia by the London Missionary Society and exhibited in their museum in London.
 Several of these are discussed in this article.
 The acquisition of these objects, which were often filed as idols, was a more complex process than is often imagined, and one which involved strategic choices by the Polynesians as well as the missionaries.
 It is suggested that the preservation of these objects was effected by emulating the Tahitian chief Pomare in 1816, and that different types of iconoclastic practise took place, from iconoclasm through destruction to iconoclasm through neutralisation and preservation.
-The Polynesians and the missionaries had clear motives and for obvious reasons they preferred iconoclasm through preservation, since the former wanted to secure trophies from their victories over their rivals and to provide material evidence of their conversion, and the latter in order to provide material evidence of their successful evangelisation and to find a way of securing funds by exhibiting them in the LMS museum.
-These operations enabled artefacts to survive that are now being re-evaluated as important features of their heritage and as major artworks.
+The Polynesians and the missionaries had clear motives and for obvious reasons they preferred iconoclasm through preservation.
+The Polynesians wanted to secure trophies from their victories over their rivals and to provide material evidence of their conversion, whilst the missionnaries wanted material evidence of their successful evangelisations and exhibited of the objects at the LMS museum in order to obtain funds.
+These operations enabled the survival of artefacts which are now being re-evaluated as important heritage artefacts and major artworks.